 Next up is the Brown Advisory Novices’ Chase, an important prep race for the Gold Cup, while the Champion Bumper is another prestigious race on Wednesday.
 The Coral Cup, Grand Annual, and Cross Country Handicap Chase offer exciting betting opportunities for punters.

-Day 3 – Thursday 13th March
+Cheltenham Day 3 Thursday

 Thursday at the Cheltenham Festival is known as St Patricks Day and opens with the Turners Novices Chase.
 The day’s schedule has been refreshed, with the Mares’ Novices’ Hurdle, one of the Festival’s newest race now opening proceedings.
 It is followed by the newly introduced Jack Richards Novices’ Handicap Chase.